AgilHummatli/agildev/README.md

 My background is in engineering and communication.
 I moved into programming by following logic, not trends, focusing on systems, tools, and thinking clearly.

-- Mistakes are part of building — not signs of failure
 ---

 ## Current Focus